 |1st January||New Year|

-On each of these days, buyers flock to stores to get exciting offers, discounts etc. Sellers must take full advantage of this opportunity and try making as much sales as possible.
+On each of these days, buyers flock to online and offline stores to get exciting offers, discounts etc. Sellers must take full advantage of this opportunity and try making as much sales as possible.

 Moving Forward, Let’s Get Started

 Now, that we know the important dates to watch out for, it’s time we draw up a plan and create a schedule to execute the various offers for these dates.